11-12 June 2025

 Tips on transitioning

-For those visitors looking for more general advice on where to get started with transitioning to a more regenerative way of arable farming, ADM Agriculture’s regenerations programme is likely to be a topic of interest.
+For those visitors looking for more general advice on where to get started with transitioning to a more regenerative way of arable farming, ADM UK’s re:generations™ programme is likely to be a programme of interest.

-Launched in 2023 in North America, regenerations was designed to support farmers in adopting sustainable farming practices that enhance soil health, increase biodiversity, and reduce greenhouse gas emissions.
-It has gradually been rolled out across the globe since.
+Launched in 2023 in North America, the programme was designed to support farmers in adopting sustainable farming practices that enhance soil health, increase biodiversity, and reduce greenhouse gas emissions and improve crop carbon footprints.

 The Cereals Event takes place on 11-12 June, 2025, at Heath Farm, Leadenham, Lincolnshire, LN5 0QE.
 Early bird tickets are priced at £10 for both days of the event.